How to uninstall antivirus from Mac

 Now, you're ready to uninstall your software.

-How to uninstall antivirus software manually
+How to uninstall antivirus software from Mac manually

 Let's start removing antivirus software with manual methods.
 And as always, with Apple, there are a few different ways you can do things.